 EL 305 Blueprint Reading

 Terms, symbols, layout, organization and structure of plans that are used for residential, commercial and industrial buildings.
-Identification of code violations and conflicts of space use and safety issues.
+Understand and interpret prints for identification of code violations, conflicts of space and safety issues.

 EL 306 NEC & Load Sizing Calculations